tossug/tossug-arena/README.md

 ![animated](https://user-images.githubusercontent.com/6536345/35132167-d0d8b240-fd04-11e7-8eff-d83152d9a3d3.gif)

-Gamelets Arena for AI Players
+Gamelets Arena for poor AI Players
 =============================
-TOSSUG Arena runs as a platform for building gamelets.
+TOSSUG Arena runs as a platform for building board-gamelets.
 Contributors can add their scripts as agent to battle with other agents, human players or themselves. <https://github.com/tossug/tossug-arena>